JamesWTruher/PowerShell/docs/testing/TestRelease.md

 something that be considered.
 However, we can produce a set of tests which can be released which help us better measure quality.

+In our current STEX environment, we have 5 classification of tests

+    1 BVT
+    2 DRT
+    3 Feature
+    4 RI
+    5 Milestone

+In our current automation, each of these categories have more than 40 different test automation processes (STEX Workflows) to validate all features of the core functionality of full PowerShell (this excludes teams such as DSC/Nano/etc).
+From an organizational perspective, this very large matrix of processes is completely at odds with our desire for simplicity and maintanability.
+We need to reduce our complexity, but retain flexibility and coverage as we move to an OSS model.

-We need to have 3 distinct categorization of tests:
+I propose that we have 3 distinct categorization of tests:

 **Checkin Tests**